Gates McFadden

 Cheryl Gates McFadden (born March 2, 1949) is an American actress and choreographer.
 She is usually credited as Cheryl McFadden when working as a choreographer and Gates McFadden when working as an actress.
-She played Dr. Beverly Crusher in the television series Star Trek: The Next Generation, its four subsequent films, the sequel series Star Trek: Picard, and Star Trek: Prodigy.
+She played Dr. Beverly Crusher in the television series Star Trek: The Next Generation, its four subsequent films, the third season of the sequel series Star Trek: Picard, and Star Trek: Prodigy.